cdhogan/DFT-basics/4_Create/0_Molecule/README.md

 The below tutorial works with the original version of Avogadro, at https://avogadro.cc/

-**If you are using Avogadro2, which has slightly different menus, follow instead this tutorial**
+**If you are using Avogadro2 (at https://two.avogadro.cc/), which has slightly different menus, follow instead this tutorial**

 ![Pyrrole structure](Ref/pyrrole01.png?raw=true "pyrrole")